Tag Archives: The Heimlich Maneuver

 Even though I had glanced at the posters in countless restaurants, and seen the Heimlich maneuver dramatized on television, I had absolutely no clue what to do beyond squeezing around the stomach area.

-It seemed interminably longer than the few seconds it took for Robin to dislodge the piece of steak from her air passage on her own.
+It seemed interminably longer than the few seconds it took for Robin to dislodge the piece of lobster tail from her air passage on her own.

 Several minutes after Robin recovered from her terrifying experience, she looked at me teary eyed and said “It didn’t seem like the three of you were going to do anything to help me, so I was just about to throw myself against your kitchen island.”